Westbound on a dogsled

 Travel along magnificent lakeside and woodland trails in the scenic Pontiac.
 Escapade Eskimo offers visitors a memorable dogsledding experience.
 Why not round off the activity with a relaxing soak in the indoor hot tub?
 Several packages available.

 Mansfield-et-Pontefract (Québec) J0X 1R0

-The Marchand covered bridge, the longest covered bridge still in use in Quebec, was built in 1898 by Augustus Brown of Beachburg.
+The Marchand covered bridge, the longest covered bridge in Quebec, was built in 1898 by Augustus Brown of Beachburg.
 The 153-metre structure replaced two older bridges spanning the Coulonge River and linking the lumber camp on one shore to the village of Fort Coulonge on the other.
 Built entirely of pine and held up by six wooden pillars, the one-way bridge was covered so that it wouldn’t rot.
 Currently undergoing restoration, the bridge adds charm to the picturesque Coulonge River.